yuanye-econ/yuanye-econ.github.io/index.md

 ## Updates

-- In June 2024, my joint work with Zhenggang Wang and Zenan Wu, titled [We've got you covered!
-The effect of public health insurance on rural entrepreneurship](https://authors.elsevier.com/a/1jAqAAlw9w-1S), is published in ***Journal of Public Economics***.
+- In Deptember 2024, my joint work with Chong Liu and Wenyi Lu, titled “The Quiet Revolution: Send-Down Movement and Female Empowerment in China  ”, is accepted by ***Journal of Development Economics***.